tringi/papers/cxx-x64-v2-calling-convention.md

 ## Rationale

+Large production C++ codebases still resist modernization efforts, such as replacing pointer & size parameters with `std::span` or `std::string_view`, or nullable pointers with `std::optional`, for the reason that doing so is significant measurable pessimisation.

+The culprit is Windows' X64 calling convention, which mandates those utilities are passed via pointer, instead of spilled into registers.
+This introduces complex constructions at the call site and, primarily, unnecessary indirection inside the callee.

+### The simplicity argument

-After a mess of myriad x86-32 calling conventions, it is often presented as an important advantage and a definite fact, that there is only one single calling convention on *"X64"*.
-**It is not true.**
+After a mess of myriad x86-32 calling conventions, it is often presented as an important advantage and a fact, that there is only one single calling convention on *"X64"*. **That is not true.**

 There are at least
 [System V AMD64](https://en.wikipedia.org/wiki/X86_calling_conventions?useskin=vector#x86-64_calling_conventions),